Literature / The Little Match Girl

 .
 While technically a New Years' Eve story, it works at any time during the winter, especially Christmas Eve.

 On a cold New Year's Eve, a little girl freezes barefoot outside.
 She's sold none of her matches and is consequently afraid to return home, expecting a beating from her father.
 She looks into the window of the house she sits in front of, and imagines how nice it would be to celebrate with a family.
-The girl strikes her matches one by one, first trying to derive warmth, and then to see the beautiful images their light provides.
+Then huddling in a corner, she begins to strike her matches one by one, at first to derive a little warmth, and then to keep seeing the beautiful images of warm fires, roast goose and Christmas trees their light shows.
 She looks up and sees a shooting star, and recalls that her grandmother once told her that whenever a star streaks across the sky like that, a person goes to heaven.
-She lights all of her matches and it's as if she can celebrate with her grandmother right there, and on New Year's Day all that's left is her frozen body huddled against the building and surrounded by dead matches, smiling.
+With the strike of another match, she sees her beloved grandmother, and lights all of her matches at once to keep her there.
+The next morning, New Year's Day, passing people find her frozen body huddled against the building and surrounded by dead matches, smiling.
+They are filled with pity, but it doesn't matter because the little match girl is now happy in heaven.

 The full English translation can be found here